Virginia Dem caught tampering with voting site gets earful on 'fair elections' from police officer

 "Yeah, turning the signs upside down."

-Hurst goes on to tell the officer he doesn’t have anything to say about it, before the officer asks the woman in the passenger’s seat of Hurst’s car if she has anything to add.
-The woman, who has since been identified as Emilly Frentress, remained quiet, according to the video.
+Hurst goes on to tell the officer he doesn’t have anything to say about it, before the officer asks the woman in the passenger seat of Hurst’s car if she has anything to add.
+The woman, who has since been identified as Emily Frentress, remained quiet, according to the video.

 The officer tells Hurst that what he did was in "poor" taste and also questioned why he was driving with a suspended license.
 Hurst said he was unaware his license was suspended.